Serious Versus Deadly Snakebites

 Disadvantages of using a bag valve mask

 – The greatest difficulty is getting a proper seal on the face and this has an effect on the efficiency of the bag valve mask.

 – A single operator might find it difficult to get a proper seal and press the bag to inflate the chest at the same time.

-– For small children or babies a custom-made bag valve mask may be required.
+– For small children or babies a size-specific bag valve mask may be required.
 Snakebite victims often have a lot of liquid accumulating in the mouth as swallowing is compromised – a hand pump may be needed to remove excess liquid.

 Click here to enquire about first aid courses for snakebite during which the proper use of a bag valve mask is taught.

 The common spitting snakes in South Africa are the Mozambique Spitting Cobra (M’Fezi) and the Rinkhals.
-In addition to biting, both snakes spray their venom up to a distance of three metres and do so in self-defense to temporarily blind their attacker and allow the snake to escape.
+In addition to biting, both of these snakes spray their venom up to a distance of three metres and do so in self-defense to temporarily blind their attacker and allow the snake to escape.

 What to do

 – Venom in the eyes is very painful and must be flushed or diluted as quickly as possible.

 – Flush the eyes by placing the victim’s head under a slow-running tap with the eyes forced open.